 By the way, to find more limericks, or any other search target on either of these 2 blogs, use the SEARCH-FUNCTION found at the top of the right-hand margin.

-If you have forgotten the rule about when to use the French adverbial yes-word 'si' instead of 'oui', check this reference:
+If you have forgotten the rule about when to use the French adverbial yes-word 'si' instead of 'oui', and still need help, check this reference: